An elementary rectifiability lemma and some applications: Introduction

 A few years ago Naber and Valtorta introduced in \cite{NV} a rather powerful and flexible technique to recover and improve Simon's rectifiability results.
 The approach of \cite{NV} has in fact been extended to several other situations, especially due to its flexibility (cf. for instance \cite{O1,O2,CJN,DMSV,DS,ENV,FS1,FS2,FS3,NV2,NV3}): while Simon's proof uses quite hard PDE techniques, the approach of Naber and Valtorta uses very little of the problem at hand, the real key point being the availability of a monotonicity formula with some suitable structure, a property which is common to a variety of situations in geometric analysis.

 Roughly speaking the approach of \cite{NV} can be subdivided into three steps.
 To fix ideas we assume that the singular set we are interested in has Hausdorff dimension $k$. \begin{itemize} \item[(i)] A first general theorem, which has been independently discovered by Azzam and Tolsa in \cite{AT}, ensures the $k$-rectifiability of a $k$-dimensional measure $\mu$ under a suitable sharp control of what in the literature is called $L^2$ $\beta$-number.
-For the exact statement see Theorem \ref{t:ANTV} below (in fact the version below, taken from \cite{AT}, is a slightly stronger theorem than the one proved in \cite{NV}). \item[(ii)] The sharp control needed in (i) is then achieved for every Frostman $k$-dimensional measure $\mu$ which is supported in the singular set using in a careful and clever way the monotonicity formula available for the problem. \item[(iii)] If one knew the $\sigma$-finiteness of the singular set with respect to the $\mathcal{H}^k$ measure, (i) and (ii) would then immediately imply its rectifiability.
+For a particular case of the statement see Theorem \ref{t:ANTV} below (the version of \cite{ENV} is slightly stronger, the version we refer to was already proved combining \cite{AT} and \cite{T}). \item[(ii)] The sharp control needed in (i) is then achieved for every Frostman $k$-dimensional measure $\mu$ which is supported in the singular set using in a careful and clever way the monotonicity formula available for the problem. \item[(iii)] If one knew the $\sigma$-finiteness of the singular set with respect to the $\mathcal{H}^k$ measure, (i) and (ii) would then immediately imply its rectifiability.
 However we only know a priori that its Hausdorff dimension is $k$.
 To overcome this difficulty, Naber and Valtorta use quite subtle covering arguments and an approximate version of (i)-(ii) for suitably discretized measures.
 An alternative approach is given in \cite{CJN} through what the authors call ``neck regions'' \end{itemize} The reason of our interest in Theorem \ref{t:main} should now be obvious: with the latter at hand, we can just completely bypass point (iii) in the Naber-Valtorta strategy, and conclude immediately the $\sigma$-finiteness and rectifiability from (i) and (ii) at an ``abstract level''.
 It must be however noted that, while Theorem \ref{t:main} is thus a useful general tool, which allows to bypass a quite sizable and difficult argument in (iii), it does not have its exact same power.
 In fact, under certain additional assumptions, Naber and Valtorta are able to use their arguments in step (iii) to conclude also the local $\mathcal{H}^k$-{\em finiteness} of the singular set.
 We do not exclude the possibility that, once we know the rectifiability through Theorem \ref{t:main}, the argument of Naber-Valtorta for proving $\mathcal{H}^k$ local finiteness could be simplified and streamlined: we have simply not tried to do it.

 For completeness we end this paragraph by stating the Azzam-Naber-Tolsa-Valtorta Theorem referenced in point (i) above.

 \begin{theorem} Let $S\subset \mathbb R^n$ be an $\mathcal{H}^k$-measurable set with $0 <\mathcal{H}^k (S) < \infty$ and consider $\mu:= \mathcal{H}^k \res S$.
 Then $S$ is $k$-rectifiable if and only if